cardo-org/Rembus.jl/docs/src/unsupervised_api.md

-# Plain API
+# Unsupervised API

-There is a set of functions that provide a plain API:
+There is a set of functions that provide the unsupervised API:

 - connect
 - publish